-Everyone cares about money, but married people see more financial red flags
+Everyone cares about money, but married people tend to see more financial red flags, a new survey finds

 That’s one upshot of Country Financial’s February 2016 survey on money and relationships, in which married respondents were more likely than single respondents to see red flags in a potential partner’s financial situation.